Hesy47/recipe-app-api/README.md

 # recipe-app-api
-The backend of Recipe API project.
+The backend of Recipe Rest API project.